active-logic/uta/Documentation/Dev/IDE-Atom-moving-on.md

 ## Missing classes

-I need to add classes to scopes
+I need to add classes to scopes...

+## Make return symbol stand out

+I don't see a way to associate a keyword here to some specific color; well there is, but this breaks highlighting for the category.